johnkou97/johnkou97/README.md

 <h2 align="center" style="color: #44AEFB;">About Me</h2>

 <p align="center" style="margin: 0 50px; font-size: 17px;">
   I am a graduate of the <a href="https://www.universiteitleiden.nl/en/education/study-programmes/master/astronomy/astronomy-and-data-science">M.Sc. program in Astronomy and Data Science</a> at <a href="https://www.universiteitleiden.nl/en">Leiden University</a>, with a <a href="https://www.physics.auth.gr/en/">B.Sc. in Physics</a> from <a href="https://www.auth.gr/en">Aristotle University of Thessaloniki</a>.
+Beyond academia, I am passionate about data science, machine and deep learning, reinforcement learning, and statistics.
+Many of my projects in these fields have been driven by curiosity and a desire to solve practical problems.
 My research interests span:
   <br>
   <strong>Machine and Deep Learning</strong>
   <br>